pedromsantos/AGILE-TECHICAL-PRACTICES-mentoring-program/README.md

 ### TDD

 In this module, we learn how to use test-driven development (TDD) and apply TDD to create algorithms.
-Classic TDD is the original approach to TDD created by Kent Beck also known as the Detroit/Chicago School of TDD.
+Classic TDD is the original approach to TDD created by Kent Beck, also known as the Detroit/Chicago School of TDD.

 - Basic TDD
 - Effective TDD